k7n4n5t3w4rt/writing/source/_posts/The-Amazing-Shrinking-Scrum-Master.md

 Who is the one whispering in Daddy's ear?
 The "Agile Coach".
 This makes perfect sense.
 If you're charging Big End Bank Ltd. a million dollars to transform them agilely then you're going to want to position yourself as an expert above and beyond what is just one single "flavour" of agile.

 The lesson here is that Scrum Master is a role on the Scrum Team and it will never make sense as a job title.
 If you're a Scrum Master, you may as well join the party and call yourself "Agile Coach".
-At least that sounds like a decent sort of person who knows about sport.
+At least that sounds like a decent sort of person who likes sport.